SodiumZH/NFF-Girls/wiki/gameplay-en.md

 If a thrown Magical Gel Ball hits a large Vanilla Slime, it has a chance of 25% to generate a tiny Magical Slime with random color.

 If it hits a Slime Girl (HMaG, befriended or not), it has a chance of 25% to generate a tiny Magical Slime with the Slime Girl's complementary color.
 For example, a red Slime Girl will generate a cyan Magical Slime.
-(Since Magical Slimes and non-befriended Slime Girls has only 32 fixed colors, the real color is probably not absolutely identical to the calculated complementary color.)
+(Since Magical Slimes and non-befriended Slime Girls have only 32 fixed colors, the real color is probably not absolutely identical to the calculated complementary color.)

 If it hits non-slime mobs, it will make a non-damaging knockback like the Snow Ball, and give Slowness II effect of 30 s.